 To ensure adequate identification of risks and both integration and coordination of management of these at all levels and in all areas of the organisation, the Elecnor Group has a Corporate Risk Map which is arranged as a structured list of risks where each of them is rated according to potential impact (measured in terms of turnover, profitability and efficiency, reputation and sustainability) and their probability of occurrence, which provides gauging of the inherent risk associated with each event and the effectiveness of established control measures, thereby obtaining a resulting residual risk score.
-The outcome of this scoring exercise, which is revised on at least an annual basis, enables proper prioritisation of the risks and alignment of the organisation's resources with supervision and enhancement of dealing with those which are most serious.
+The outcome of this scoring exercise, which is revised every six months, and in any case, at least an annual basis, enables proper prioritisation of the risks and alignment of the organisation's resources with supervision and enhancement of dealing with those which are most serious.
+The Audit Committee oversees this process on a semi-annual basis and the Risk Map is presented annually to the Board of Directors for review and approval.